Read the book and email me when you pick your party date!

 • Large Package (Up to 100 guests): $64.99

 Note that their premium products are digital and sent via email.
-It is also non-transferable and can only be used for the event that they are purchased for.
+They are also non-transferable and can only be used for the event that they are purchased for.

 Paperless Post Paid Upgrades